aimms/aimms-pygments-style/README.md

 Verify it is working
 ---------------------

-Please run the following in the Python Interpreter:
+Please run the following commands in the Python Interpreter:

 ``` python
     >>> from pygments.styles import get_all_styles